 Donation after Circulatory death (DCD) is the irreversible cessation of all circulatory and respiratory function.
-Patients who die through circulatory death can, in some cases, donate organs, tissues and corneas.
+Patients who die through circulatory death can, in some cases, donate organs, tissues and eyes.

 When a patient has a nonsurvivable neurological injury or illness, families or patients may elect to withdraw life support.
 In some of these cases, it may be possible to recover organs for transplantation after support is withdrawn and after circulatory determination of death.

 In order for donation after circulatory death (DCD) to occur, the following circumstances must exist:

 - Permanent and irreversible neurological injury (e.g. upper spinal cord injury)

 - Permanent and irreversible disease (e.g. end-stage musculoskeletal or pulmonary disease)